AnastasiosTsio/SAR/SPEC.md

     - bytes: The buffer into which the data will be read.
     - offset: The start position in the buffer at which to store the data.
     - length: The maximum number of bytes to read.
+  - **Returns:**
+    - the number of bytes actually read, or -1 if there was a problem.

 - int write(byte[] bytes, int offset, int length):
   - Writes data from the provided byte array into the channel.